Important Update !! Ha Giang

 Police in Vietnam: What To Expect

 Firstly, we would like to start by saying that the police in Vietnam are nothing to be afraid of.
 Despite their often stern look, they are 9 times out of 10 very friendly people who will be happy to help.
-The police are no different from the Vietnamese’s very laid back approach to life.
+In fact, it seems that the police, like the general population, want to be especially nice to visitors so as to encourage tourism revenue.
+The police often exhibit the typical Vietnamese laid back approach to life.

 So don’t forget that it is important that foreigners remember this and try to remain as calm and polite as possible when dealing with Vietnamese police.

 In this post, we will discuss common reasons foreigners may come in contact with the police in Vietnam, how we can avoid these situations and, how we can work together to solve them as easily as possible.

 Reasons You May Need To Interact With Police in Vietnam

 There are different reasons you may come into contact with the police.
 Firstly, at RentABike, we pride ourselves with our ongoing support, so interacting with police should never be a daunting experience.
 We will always be available to help break down the language barrier and help with the best solution.

 If you’ve rented from us and run into the police for any reason to do with your motorbike, we try to be as available as possible to assist with the situation and translation.
 You have several different methods of contacting us to choose from and we can usually help out.
 Please note: the BEST and FASTEST way to contact us is by telephone.
 (Make sure you have credit on your phone)

 Here are our 4 main reasons why you may have to interact with the police in Vietnam.